AliAminiCode/AliAminiCode/README.md

 </details>

 <details>
-<summary><strong>Algo-Trading Bot</strong> — didn't work out, but taught me more than most tutorials would</summary>
+<summary><strong>XAUUSD Algo-Trading Research & Backtesting</strong> — didn't work out, but taught me more than most tutorials would</summary>
 <br>

-Tried building an automated trading strategy — not just a simple indicator-based bot.
-Tested and compared classical statistical methods, machine learning models, deep learning architectures, and time-series-specific approaches.
-Ultimately failed — but debugging why it failed taught me more about risk, data quality, and overfitting than any course could have.
+Explored and benchmarked various forecasting approaches for gold price trends (XAUUSD) — ranging from classical statistical models (GARCH, ARIMA) to deep learning architectures (LSTM, CNN1D, Transformers) and tree-based methods (XGBoost, SHAP).
+Ultimately proved that noisy market dynamics require more than standard architectures — but debugging why it failed taught me more about risk, data quality, and time-series limits than any course could have.

-`Python` `Pandas` `Scikit-learn` `Tensorflow` `Time-Series Analysis` `Backtesting`
+`Python` `Pandas` `Scikit-learn` `TensorFlow` `Time-Series Analysis` `Backtesting`
 </details>

 ---